itswadesh/anne-docs/adminUserManual.md

 # Store Manual Documentation

-## Getting started with Misiki
+## Getting started with Anne

 ### Overview:

-Misiki is a E-Commerce platform that allows anyone to set up an online store and sell their products.
-Administrator will have enormous number of features from where he can control the flow of the misiki.
+Anne is a E-Commerce platform that allows anyone to set up an online store and sell their products.
+Administrator will have enormous number of features from where he/she can control the flow of the anne.

 Vendor(seller) can control their store by the easy to handle dashboard.
 Vendor has the ability to manage sales,products,orders,payments,customers,import and export,monitoring etc. vendor can also see the analysis reports of the performance of the store.

-This guide will help you through the basic steps to open your Misiki store and start selling within a day.
+This guide will help you through the basic steps to open your Anne store and start selling within a day.
 Once you sign up and set up your store, you don't have to do anything else — your store is up and running.
 Meaning it's open, and customers can check your storefront and make orders.

 Okay, let’s get started!

 ### SignUp: -

-- You can sign up to Misiki Platform on your browser.
+- You can sign up to Anne Platform on your browser.
 All you need is an valid email address, and You can set up account.

 - If you are not registered to website then you can create a new account using sign up.